harness/ff-react-client-sdk/README.md

 cannot be found.

 > N.B. when rendered in [Async mode](#Async-mode), the default value will be returned until the Flags are retrieved.
+> Consider using the [useFeatureFlagsLoading hook](#usefeatureflagsloading) to determine when the SDK has finished
+> loading.

 ```typescript jsx
 import { useFeatureFlag } from '@harnessio/ff-react-client-sdk'